DerwenAI/kleptosyn/NOTES.md

 ## process abstraction

-Based on configuration of distributions for fraud kinds and rates:
+Based on configuration of distributions for:
+  - network size and shape
+  - fraud kinds and rates

   1. Load entities for people
      - sample from distribution for inclusion in cliques